git-pull/website/code_explorer/django-vs-flask-2017.rst

 Since I still use Flask.
 I maintain a `cookiecutter <https://cookiecutter.readthedocs.io>`_ `template project for it <https://github.com/tony/cookiecutter-flask-pythonic>`_.

+This cookiecutter project will create a core application object that can load your Flask blueprints via a declarative YAML or JSON configuration.

 Feel free to use it as a sample project.
 In terminal:

 .. code-block:: sh